 4. Klarstein Pop Art fridges

-Not everyone wants the big and tall fridge.
+Not everyone wants a big and tall fridge.
 If you want something a litter lower level, do check out the Klarstein Pop Art fridges.

 Interestingly, the are currently hugely discounted by the maker if you buy direct.
 A price of £629.99 is currently reduced down to £369.99, making these fridges a value option too.